Women Making Waves

 We meet Hannah Martin, well known make-up artist who has worked with royalty and is currently part of TV show 10 years younger in 10 days; and Georgia Kaufmann, who talks about her life in a Brazillian favela, her time at Cambridge University and her new book The Dressmaker of Paris.

-Crime Writer Alison Bruce well known for her books set in Cambridge, talks about her life and her writing, and lawyer turned electrician Cathy Cockin couldn't be happier with her career switch.
+Crime Writer Alison Bruce well known for her books set in Cambridge, gives us a fascinating insight into her life and how she became a writer; and lawyer turned electrician Cathy Cockin couldn't be happier with her career switch.

 Missionary Irene Manley has spent most of her life abroad helping those who have become disenfranchised in Nepal and Mongolia; And Kay King, a birth activist, fundraiser and project manager for maternity sector charities.
 Kay is campaigning to restore indemnity insurance for independent midwives.

-Today we Yvonne Witter, a leader of the Peak District Mosaic group who dedicates most of her free time to encouraging black and minority ethnic groups to step outside the city and enjoy nature; and meet singer songwriter Anita Gabrielle who has produced an EP which will raise funds for research into Parkinson’s Disease.
+Today we meet Yvonne Witter, a leader of the Peak District Mosaic group who dedicates most of her free time to encouraging black and minority ethnic groups to enjoy nature; and we meet singer songwriter Anita Gabrielle who has produced an EP which will raise funds for research into Parkinson’s Disease.

 Like many others, you may be interested in starting a fitness regime.
 Well, we meet Amber Brammah who runs Lovefit, a business that focusses on women's health; And if you’re interested in social media you’ll love our chat with Lenka Koppova because we certainly learned a thing or two from her.